 Cross the road without looking and you might get hit by a car.
 Touch a hot stove and it might really hurt.
 Kids are taught the basics of common sense early.
+But what about online safety?

-But are we teaching them to apply the same common sense and critical thinking skills when they get online?
+Are we teaching them to apply the same common sense and critical thinking skills when they get online?
 Just as in the real world, it’s important to help them understand the basics so they can avoid accidents or getting burned.

 Here are some easy ways to help kids see why offline rules apply online, and some tips to help you keep them safer and more secure when they power-on: